There is a greater number of delays within firearms licensing today. BASC’s firearms team explains what to do if your renewal is delayed.

 - If you are met with refusal – politely advise that if a Section 7 permit is not issued then you will be obliged to consider submitting a formal complaint.

-Refusal to grant a Section 7 permit & extra long delays
+Refusal to grant a Section 7 permit and unreasonably long delays

 Any complaint against a refusal to issue a Section 7 permit or because of rude or dismissive attitudes from police staff should be made in writing.
 You should be able to find details on the force’s website.
 BASC can’t make the complaint for you but we will advise you how to do it.